Fdawgs/yh-fhir-listeners/README.md

 ## Deployment

-This Mirth Connect channel has been tested on a Mirth Connect instance (3.6 and greater) running on Windows 10 and Windows Server 2019, with an instance of SQL Server 2017 being used as the database backend for Mirth Connect.
+This Mirth Connect channel has been tested on a Mirth Connect instance (v3.9.1) running on Windows 10 and Windows Server 2019, with an instance of SQL Server 2019 being used as the database backend for Mirth Connect.

 ### Setting up Mirth Connect Channel